 • Make sure you store you blend correctly. • Leave air space in the bottle so oil can breathe. • If using carrier, fill the container half way, and then add the blend of oils.
 Add the rest of the carrier and turn it several times to mix. • It’s important to use good quality ingredients throughout your products.
 It doesn’t make sense to use good quality oils and • put them into poor quality gels, creams or lotion bases.

-What percentage of Fragrance and Essential Oil should be in products?
+What percentage of Fragrance or Essential Oils should be in products?

-This is the amount we use in our Soap Kitchen recipes, other recipes may call for different amounts.
+This is the amount we use in our The Soap Kitchen recipes, other recipes may call for different amounts, we also always check the IFRA and legal limits to make sure we are following the usage rates.
 The allergen content of some Essential and Fragrance Oils may limit inclusion levels to less than these recommended amounts in some instances, especially cinnamon based ones for example.
 Some bases may differ and the manufacturer’s suggested maximum inclusion levels should be on the individual products.

-Essential oils are highly concentrated and some individuals and skin types may have allergic reactions to them, so it is important to always be safe and careful with them.
-For more information www.thesoapkitchen.co.uk
+Fragrance oils are safe as long as they are used as intended in a safe and sensible manner, essential oils and fragrance oils are highly concentrated and some individuals and skin types may have allergic reactions to them, so it is important to always be safe and careful with them.